Advantage of utilizing nonlocal magic resource in Haar-random circuits: Results

 In Fig.~\ref{fig:betaN}(b), it is observed that ${\alpha}_{1}$ consistently exceeds ${\alpha}_{2}$, a trend that agrees with the faster convergence rate of $\bar{M}_{1}$ previously noted in Fig.~\ref{fig:bondSRE}.

 As a consequence, for sufficiently large bond dimension, the deviation $\Delta {M}_{n}$ is proportional to the system size $N$ and declines exponentially with $\chi$.
 Alternatively speaking, the convergence bond dimension scales logarithmically with system size $N$, serving as the essential conclusion of the present work.
-It implies that the magic resource is converged on a bond dimension that is in logarithmic scale with the system size, completely different from the entanglement which converges on a bond dimension that increases exponentially with the system size.
-Given the close relation between entanglement and bond dimension, it is the nonlocal magic resource, which forms the main contribution to the increase of SRE, that grows with the increasing bond dimension.
+It implies that the magic resource is converged on a bond dimension that is in logarithmic scale with the system size, completely different from the exponential scaling for entanglement.

+From the perspective that entanglement serves as the container for nonlocal magic resource, this result leads to the following heuristic insights.
+When the bond dimension $\chi$ of an MPS grows linearly, the entanglement entropy merely increases logarithmically, as $\bar{S}=\text{log}_{2}({\chi})+{c}$, this follows directly from combining Haar randomness with the finite subspace dimension $\chi$, and is easily verified numerically; $c$ is a constant here.
+Meanwhile, nonlocal nonstabilizerness approaches its stauration value exponentially fast in $\chi$, as

+${c}_{n}$ is a constant for large $N$.
+Thus, we could define the capacity of entanglement to store nonstabilizerness,